 Normal Blood Calcium Levels in Humans

 In our bodies, calcium is a mineral that makes up our bones, as well as a salt that dissolves in our blood and regulates bodily function.
-At UCLA, the normal range for blood calcium level is 8.6 to 10.3 mg/dL.
+At UCLA, the normal blood calcium level is a range of 8.6 to 10.3 mg/dL.